Completing the Adoption Application Process

 Upon acceptance as a client by an adoption agency for a domestic adoption (or after a facilitator has been hired), the adoptive parents will need to start preparing their autobiographical profile, which will be offered to birth parents for their review.
 The profile needs to include information about the adoptive parents' background, including where and when each parent was born, what their family circumstances were, information about their childhoods and adulthoods, educational information, extended family information, hobbies and activities, information on any existing children in the family, etc. A letter to the birth parents will also usually be required as part of this profile in order to convey the adoptive parents' desires and thoughts concerning having a child to the birth parents.
 In addition to other materials, the agency will also want photographs of the adoptive parents, any existing children, pets, the home, neighborhood, etc. Though the preparation of this profile can seem like just another hurdle in the long process of the adoption application, it is actually the best opportunity the adoptive parents will have to describe to birth parents in their own words who they are and what they can offer to a child.
 The profile can be difficult to write, especially because it will be evaluated by birth parents.
 While care should be taken in the writing of the profile, it is also important that the adoptive parents not over-think the process and instead simply describe themselves honestly and accurately without trying too hard to impress.

 The next step will be the home study process.
-The mandatory home study must be conducted by a licensed social worker, and will cost between $500 and $2500 depending on the agency providing the service.
+The mandatory home study must be conducted by a licensed social worker, and will generally cost between $500 and $2500 depending on the agency providing the service.
 At the start of the home study, the adoptive parents fill out additional paperwork.
 They describe their views on parenting and their relationship with each other (if a couple is making the application) and with their extended family.
 They describe their medical history and schedule medical examinations, which must be documented by their doctors.
 They also provide additional references.
 All of this paperwork is provided to the social worker conducting the home visit.

 As the name implies, the social worker conducting the home visit does actually visit the adoptive parents’ home to verify that the environment is reasonable and that the set-up of the home is appropriate for raising a child.
 While the social worker will be looking to see that there is enough space for the child to live well within the home, it is not necessary to provide a mansion in order to adopt.
 What is necessary is enough space to provide for the child’s safety and comfort needs.